redassser/487Final/README.md

  - Click 'Program Device' then xc7a100t_0 to download hexcalc.bit to the Nexys A7-100T board

-### 5. After successfully programming device, the screen should match the image below:
+### 5. After successfully programming device, the screen should closesly resemble the image below:
 ![Brick Breaker Running Successfully](brickbreaker_Layout.jpg)

 ## Modifications